marcusjoshm/FLIM-FRET-analysis/README.md

 /Dish_1_Post-Rapa/R1/R_1_s2.bin,0.0135,0.98
 ```

-### Notes
+### Important Notes

+- **Directory Structure**: .bin files **MUST** be organized in subdirectories within the input folder - they cannot be placed directly in the root directory
-- The pipeline now supports placing the `calibration.csv` file in either the project directory or the input directory, with input directory taking precedence if both exist.
+- **Calibration File**: The `calibration.csv` file can be placed in either the project directory or the input directory, with input directory taking precedence if both exist
-- At least one level of subdirectory is required inside the input directory (e.g., "Dish_1_Post-Rapa").
+- **Flexible Organization**: You can organize your subdirectories however makes sense for your workflow - by experiment, condition, sample, region, etc.
-- File naming should follow a consistent pattern (e.g., R_1_s2.bin where 1 is the region number and 2 is the sample number).
+- **File Naming**: While there's no strict naming requirement, consistent patterns help (e.g., R_1_s2.bin where 1 is the region number and 2 is the sample number)
-- When using the `--simplify-filenames` option, the script automatically detects your directory structure and handles naming accordingly.
+- **Filename Simplification**: When using the `--simplify-filenames` option, the script automatically detects your directory structure and handles naming accordingly

 ## Usage